squidarth/squidarth.github.io/_posts/2018-06-09-rust-threads-detach.md

 However, there is only one call to each of those, despite the fact that we are creating two threads.

-After reading the docs on strace, it looks like we need to use the `-f` flag in order to trace through the calls of all the spawned threads from a process.
+After reading more about strace, it looks like we need to use the `-f` flag in order to trace through the calls of all the spawned threads from a process.

-While we're at it, let's filter this list to just the calls to `futex` and `clone`.
+While we're at it, let's filter this list to just print the calls to `futex` and `clone`.

 ```bash